 Veronique Ganem (b.
 1966) is a ceramics artist who has been developing unique methods of working with material for 25 years.
 The original style of this Frenchwoman is based on experiments with monochrome enamel and a constant search for new shades and textures: matt, shiny, satin, transparent and opaque.
 She prefers neutral white or black and gray palette.
 At the same time, she is revoking the traditions of French enameled ceramics.

 She had outstanding expositions within TEFAF and Design Miami/Basel, participated in exhibitions of the V&A Museum, and has many years of cooperation with European galleries.
-In June 2022, the artist presented her new works at the Révélations exhibition, the most important showcase for designers and artisans at the Grand Palais.

 “I create my pieces completely by hand, and I see them as between art and craft.
 They are connected to other forms of art, painting, sculpture, textiles.
 This ceramic awakens the desire to create, to find unusual shapes, colours and combinations to evoke new emotions,” explains Veronique.